 Before deployment happens, considerable effort is made to bring together multiple users to engage in improved and regulated processes.
 However, in scenarios where more effort is required to draft consistent processes, there are consulting agencies across the globe to address the needs of organizations of various sizes.

-Myth #3 Trade promotion optimization (TPO) is a long-term vision and shouldn’t be invested in till more evolved solutions are introduced in the market
+Myth 3: TPO is a long-term vision and shouldn’t be invested in till more evolved solutions are introduced in the market

 This is a fallacy that unfortunately runs deep across companies that are afraid to step into change.
 There is a gradual process to drive adoption and see success.
 Industry leaders that have chosen to invest in TPO as an experiment have somewhat seen benefits.
 However, when spreadsheets are used for planning purposes and TPM is the default transactional tool that keeps a record of promotions and trade, it can be complicated to add a layer of a decision support tool, such as TPO system.

 Opting for tools which force you to reenter plans from one tool into the TPM system are not viable.
 It is necessary that these solutions are integrated and can replace the usage of Excel for planning and considerably simplify the customer planning process.
 There is also an element of science that is required to ensure accuracy and to make a good model work efficiently.

 However, it is also important to note that the approach chosen by the CPG company can drive up TPO costs rapidly – this results in limiting the areas where it is applied.